Winter storm to batter Okanagan - BC Local News

 Kelowna

-Kelowna can expect five to 10 cm of snowfall today, along with winds coming in from the south at 30 km/h getting up to 50 km/h later in the morning.
-About two cm of snow is forcasted to fall overnight with the temperature holding steady near -2.
+According to Environment Canada, Kelowna can expect five to 10 cm of snowfall today, along with winds coming in from the south at 30 km/h getting up to 50 km/h later in the morning.
+About two cm of snow is forecasted to fall overnight with the temperature holding steady near -2.

 Drive BC has issued warnings for drivers taking Highway 97, advising road users to watch for slippery sections between the following sections: